WHAT ARE YOU LOOKING FOR

 Physician burnout is associated with a reduction in care quality; a study suggests

-• A recent BMJ study found that healthcare professionals’ burnout can lead to unsafe patient care and career disengagement.
+• A recent BMJ study found that physicians’ burnout can lead to unsafe patient care and career disengagement.

-• Excessive workloads and work intensity have been shown to increase physician fatigue and exhaust motivation and engagement.
+• Excessive workloads and work intensity have increased physician fatigue and exhausted motivation and engagement.

 • The well-being of physicians is vital for safe healthcare systems.
-Urgent action is required to protect patients, physicians, and health systems.
+Organizations must take urgent action to protect patients, physicians, and health systems.

-The British Medical Journal (BMJ) released a study that states physician burnout undermines safe healthcare.
-A substantial number of healthcare professionals report symptoms of burnout that can lead to career disengagement and unsafe patient care.
+The British Medical Journal (BMJ) published a study stating that physicians’ burnout undermines safe healthcare.
+Many healthcare professionals report burnout symptoms, which can lead to career disengagement and unsafe patient care.

 According to the study, the challenges for patients, practitioners, researchers, and healthcare leaders fall into these three broad themes: